So’ham Yoga: Ashtanga Yoga

 Each person will experience meditation in a different way, even if there are points of similarity with that of others.
-Also, meditations can vary greatly for each of us.
-In some meditations a lot will be going on, and then in other meditations it will seem as though we are just sitting and coasting along with nothing “happening.”
-This is exactly as it should be.
-Some meditations will produce changes and others will be times of quiet assimilation and stabilization.
+Also, meditations can vary greatly.
+In some meditations a lot will be going on, and then in other meditations it will seem as though we are just sitting and coasting along with nothing happening.

 When nothing seems to be going on at all, we may mistakenly think we are meditating incorrectly or it just does not work.
 Actually, meditation produces profound and far-reaching changes in our extremely complex makeup, whether we do or do not perceive those changes.
 Some meditations are times of quiet assimilation of prior changes and balancing out to get ready for more change.
 If we are meditating in the way outlined, we are doing everything correctly and everything is going on just as it should be–every breath is further refining our inner faculties of awareness.

-Very early in the scale of evolution sentient beings are born from eggs.
-This includes us human beings.
-So it is not inappropriate to think of our evolution in such terms.
-All eggs hatch and develop through heat–this is absolutely necessary, just as it is for the germination of seeds (the “eggs” of plants).
+Very early in the scale of evolution sentient beings are born from eggs, so it is not inappropriate to think of our development in those terms.
+All eggs hatch and develop through heat.
+This is absolutely necessary, just as it is for the germination of seeds (the eggs of plants).
 Yoga is called tapasya, the generation of heat, for that very reason.
-Our meditation, then is like the hatching of an egg.
+Our meditation, then, is like the hatching of an egg.
 Nothing may seem to be going on, but life is developing on the unseen levels.

-The same is true of the persevering yogi and the eventual revelation of his true nature.
-Through the japa and meditation of Aom, simple as they are, the “heat” of the divine vibration causes our full spiritual potential to develop and manifest in us.
-Tapasya evolves the yogi, turning the goo of his present state into a life beyond present conceptions.
+The same is true of the persevering meditator and the eventual revelation of his true nature.
+Through the “heat” of meditation, simple as it is, our full spiritual potential will develop and manifest in us.
+Meditation evolves the meditator, turning the “goo” of his present state into a life beyond present conceptions.